casperholders/casperholdersfront/README.md

 ### !!
 Important !!

-In order to run correctly the tests locally create a file name .env.local with the following content :
+In order to run correctly the tests locally create a file name .env.e2e.local with the following content :

 ```
 VITE_APP_FAKE_KEY="<TestnetPrivateKeyWithoutPem>"